guiferpa/keycloak-sample/README.md

 ### Frontend SPA

-This client has a flow based on implicit authentication flow then you have to config this flow in Keycloak befora make your tests
+This client has a flow based on public and implicit flow then you have to config this flow in Keycloak befora make your tests

 ### Frontend SSR

-This client has a flow based on public with authorization_code grant type then you have to config this flow in Keycloak before make your tests
+This client has a flow based on confidential with authorization_code grant type then you have to config this flow in Keycloak before make your tests